cclatterbuck/library-test/README.md

 file folder name you created above.

 5. Run each code block using the green arrow.
-Remember, you may need to run each individual line in step 3 of LoadRecords.
+Remember, you may need to run each individual line in step 2 & 3 of LoadRecords.
+Also, you should only save groups in step 5 which actually have records.

 6. Look in the outputs folder to ensure the saved spreadsheets look correct.